Spartan (apple)

-The Spartan is an cultivated variety or cultivar of apple developed by R. C Palmer and introduced in 1936 from the Federal Agriculture Research Station in Summerland, British Columbia, now known as the Pacific Agri-Food Research Centre - Summerland.
+The Spartan is a cultivated variety or cultivar of apple developed by R. C Palmer and introduced in 1936 from the Federal Agriculture Research Station in Summerland, British Columbia, now known as the Pacific Agri-Food Research Centre - Summerland.
 The Spartan is notable for being the first new breed of apple produced from a formal scientific breeding program.
 The apple was initially believed to be a cross between two North American cultivars, the McIntosh and the Newtown Pippin, but subsequent genetic analysis revealed that the Newtown Pippin was not one of the parents.
 The identity of this parent remains a mystery.
 The Spartan is considered a good all-purpose apple.
 The apple is of medium size and has a bright-red blush, but can have background patches of greens and yellows.

-In Canada, almost all Spartan apples are grown in British Columbia.
+During the 2020s, almost all of Canada's Spartan apples are grown in British Columbia.
+In Quebec, it remains one of the most grown varieties.